Lonsdale (clothing)

 Lonsdale is a British sports equipment, textile and footwear brand focused on boxing and mixed martial arts established in London in 1960.
 Former boxer Bernard Hart started the brand as a boxing equipment company, but it eventually branched out into clothing as well.
 The company is named after Hugh Lowther, 5th Earl of Lonsdale, who, in 1891, set up the first organised boxing matches with gloves, following the deaths of three boxers in bare-knuckle fights.
 As of 2020, the Lonsdale brand is owned and operated by Sports Direct owner the Frasers Group (formerly "Sports Direct International").

 Products commercialised by Lonsdale include gloves, shorts, headguards, shin guards, hand wraps, jockstraps, punching bags, sneakers, and boxing boots.
 The clothing line is composed of t-shirts, hoodies, jackets, leggings, shorts, and underwear.

 History

 In 1959, former professional welterweight boxer Bernard Hart was granted permission to use the Lonsdale name by James Lowther, 7th Earl of Lonsdale.
 In 1960, business commenced for the brand at 21 Beak St., Soho, London.

-Lonsdale became ingrained into 1960s popular fashion due to its location near Carnaby Street.
-Celebrities who publicly wore the brand included Paul McCartney, Gregory Peck, Anthony Quinn and Tony Curtis.
-In 1979, mod revival icon Paul Weller visited the store and bought Lonsdale T-shirts to wear on a tour of Japan, which led to an increase in sales for the brand in both the UK and Asia.

-In the 1990s, Lonsdale expanded to new markets in Europe, and by 1998, the brand had expanded to Australia.
-In 2002 it was acquired by Sports Direct.